 Composite decking will expand as it gets hotter and contract as it cools.
 Space must be left for decking expansion, or boards may warp, crack or flake as they are forced up against each other.
 When the boards contract with a fall in temperature, uneven gaps may then appear.

-DesignBoard will not expand widthways, but does expand along its length.
-An gap of 4mm should always be left between butt ends of both decking and fascia boards to allow for temperature fluctuations.
+DesignBoard and Brushed and Grooved will not expand widthways, but do expand along their length.
+A gap of 4mm should always be left between butt ends of both decking and fascia boards to allow for temperature fluctuations.

 The construction of Millboard makes it particularly stable, with an expansion of a mere 0.2%.
 It should have a 1mm gap inserted between butt ends and 4mm between sides of boards.